Pakistan detains Mumbai attack suspect, Hafiz Saeed

 US blamed for pressuring Pakistan to make arrests

-In a video statement released by the JUD, Hafiz Saeed said the decision to arrest him had been made due to "foreign pressure."
+In a video statement released by the JUD, Saeed said the decision to arrest him had been made due to "foreign pressure."

-JUD spokesman, Hafiz Khalid Waleed, also blamed the United States for "putting pressure" on Pakistan to get Saeed arrested, threatening court action as well as street rallies.
+JUD spokesman Hafiz Khalid Waleed also blamed the US for "putting pressure" on Pakistan to get Saeed arrested, threatening court action as well as street rallies.
 "We are going to take this matter to the courts and to the streets.
 We are planning further rallies across the country in protest of this action," Waleed said, adding that Saeed's house arrest is for 19 days.

 Neither Washington nor India have commented on the accusations, but security analyst and director of the Pak Institute for Peace Studies, Amir Rana, says it's more likely the decision was an internal one.

-"This arrest was a long time coming," he says, adding that Hafiz Saeed has been put under house arrest on two previous occasions, once in 2001 and again in 2003.
+"This arrest was a long time coming," he says, adding that Saeed has been put under house arrest on two previous occasions, once in 2001 and again in 2003.

 "This appears to be a genuine effort by Pakistan authorities to combat non-state actors within its borders," Rana told CNN.

-India has long called for Hafiz Saeed's arrest, for what it says is his involvement in a number of terror attacks on Indian soil.
+India has long called for Saeed's arrest, for what it says is his involvement in a number of terror attacks on Indian soil.
 In the past, India says it has provided irrefutable proof of Saeed's involvement in the Mumbai attacks.

 Saeed is accused by both India and the US of being responsible for the deadly attacks that struck different locations across Mumbai nearly a decade ago, when a group of gunmen went on a three day rampage, using automatic weapons and grenades to strike hotels, cafes, a railway station and a cinema.

-Outlawed group, Lashkar-e-Tayyiba, meaning "army of the pure," was widely thought to be responsible.
-According to the UN Security Council, Saeed's JUD organisation is synonymous with the terrorist group and supportive of al Qaeda and the Taliban.
+The outlawed group, Lashkar-e-Tayyiba -- which means "army of the pure" -- was widely thought to be responsible for the attacks.
+According to the UN Security Council, Saeed's JUD organization is synonymous with the terrorist group and supportive of al Qaeda and the Taliban.

-Saeed's denial of involvement in Mumbai massacre
+Saeed denies involvement in Mumbai massacre

-Saeed himself has repeatedly denied any involvement in the Mumbai killings or support for terrorist activities.
+Saeed has repeatedly denied any involvement in the Mumbai killings or support for terrorist activities.
 "Those people who are carrying out violent attacks or are involved in militants activities ... are giving the mujahadeen and jihad a bad name," he said in an interview with CNN in 2012.

 "I condemn this attack and the innocent lives that have been lost."

-He also highlighted Jamaat-Ud-Dawa's charitable activities and extended an offer of aid to the US in the wake of Superstorm Sandy -- an offer that was quickly rejected by Washington.
+He also highlighted Jamaat-Ud-Dawa's charitable activities and extended an offer of aid to the US in the wake of Superstorm Sandy in 2012 -- an offer that was quickly rejected by Washington.

-The US State Department describes JUD's mission as the establishment of Islamist rule in India and Pakistan and has in the past offered as much as $10,000,000 for any information that might lead to his arrest or conviction.
+The US State Department describes JUD's mission as the establishment of Islamist rule in India and Pakistan and is offering as much as $10 million for any information that might lead to his arrest or conviction.